gmdfalk/image-filter/README.md

     double - Doubles the size of the image. average - Smoothes out the image by averaging the 8 neighbors of a pixel. median - Same thing as average but using a median.
-Likely gives better results.
+Likely gives better results. sobel - Outlines the edges in the picture white, everything else gets dark.
+Looks cool!

     Please note that this was a learning exercise.
 Do not use these filters with large images as the processing time is O(n) or worse.